North Newark station

 North Newark was a former commuter railroad train station in the Woodside section of the city of Newark, Essex County, New Jersey.
-Located at the intersection of Broadway and Verona Avenues, the station served trains on NJ Transit's Boonton Line, which operated at the time between Netcong and Hoboken Terminal.
+Located at the intersection of Broadway and Verona Avenue, the station served trains on NJ Transit's Boonton Line, which operated at the time between Netcong and Hoboken Terminal.
 The station consisted of two low-level side platforms, accessible by stairs from Broadway.
 The next station to the east was Arlington in nearby Kearny, with the next station to the west being Rowe Street in Bloomfield.

-Railroad service through the Woodside section of Newark began on January 1, 1873 with the introduction of the Montclair Railway between Jersey City and Monks Castle in West Milford.
+Railroad service through northern part Newark began on January 1, 1873 with the introduction of the Montclair Railway between Jersey City and Monks Castle in West Milford.
 The station was 7 mi west of Jersey City, servicing fifteen trains.
 Operation of the railroad changed hands multiple times, but in 1889, the Erie Railroad, which operated the line, built a depot on the platform.
 This new station was a combination passenger facility and residential dwelling.
 The station depot at North Newark burned in June 1970, but the firefighters rescued the canopy of the depot, which the railroad repurposed into the main facilities.
-NJ Transit continued operation of the station until April 26, 1986 when it was closed with the Grant Avenue stop in Plainfield on the Raritan Valley Line.
-There was also a Forest Hill station which was after North Newark station heading westbound.
-It was in the area of Manchester Pl near Verona Avenue.
+NJ Transit continued operation of the station until April 26, 1986 when it was closed.
+There was also a station at Forest Hill near Manchester Place and Verona Avenue, which was west of North Newark station.